-The OAE provides annual training related to the use of technology to improve classroom effectiveness and program outcomes.
-Training may focus on NRS processes and the effective use of the statewide data system in order to maintain accurate student data.
-The OAE may also provide technical assistance to prepare instructors and program administrators to identify and utilize technology to enhance classroom experiences.
-State staff provides Wednesday Webinars on a monthly basis to provide training to instructors and directors.
+The OAE is dedicated to advancing educator's proficiencies through annual training centered around the use of technology to improve classroom effectiveness and program outcomes.
+Training focuses on the National Reporting System (NRS) processes and the effective use of the statewide data system in order to maintain accurate student data.
+The OAE also provides technical assistance to prepare instructors and program administrators to identify and utilize technology to enhance classroom experiences and digital literacy skills among adult learners.

-(4) The monitoring and evaluation of the quality of, and the improvement in, adult education and literacy activities and the dissemination of information about models and proven or promising practices within the State.
+The monitoring and evaluation of the quality of, and the improvement in, adult education and literacy activities and the dissemination of information about models and proven or promising practices within the State.